MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 Based on the comments (`//`), the `Superposition` program allocates a qubit, applies an operation to put the qubit in superposition, measures the qubit state, resets the qubit, and then returns the result.
 Let's break this program down into its components.

 > [!NOTE]
 > You can use Q# as a standalone program or with Python.
-For more information, see NEW GET STARTED
+For more information, see [Different ways to work with Q#](xref:microsoft.quantum.qsharp-ways-to-work).

 ### User namespaces